 DHARMA TALK BY CHRISTOPHER KAKUYO SENSEI

 It is interesting how wandering through a bookstore on an unremarkable Wednesday can change your life forever.
-During one of those Wednesdays, while I was randomly walking the aisles of Ken Sander’s bookstore looking for something to read, I serendipitously found what I didn’t know I was looking for.
+On one of those Wednesdays, while I was walking the aisles of Ken Sander’s bookstore looking for something to read, I serendipitously found what I didn’t know I was looking for.

-I was mainly interested in books on Poetry, Sufism, and Zen.
+I was interested in books on Poetry, Sufism, and Zen.
 First, I started with the poetry section, then moved to the myth and religion section, and then ran my finger along with the titles on the Eastern Religions shelf.
-One day I pulled off a book titled River of Fire, River of Water.
-I liked the title and cover, so I thumbed through a few pages.
+One day, I pulled off a book titled River of Fire, River of Water.
+I liked the title and cover and thumbed through a few pages.
 It turned out that the book was about Shin Buddhism, and I had no idea what that was or what Pure Land Buddhism was.

-I think that what it was in the story of Shin and Pure Land Buddhism was the boundless compassion that I had been looking for on my whole spiritual journey.
-Compassion, not judgment, compassion, not shame.
-Compassion is not a reward; it is compassion, just as I am right now.
+The story of Shin and Pure Land Buddhism included the boundless compassion I had been seeking throughout my spiritual journey—compassion, not judgment; compassion, not shame.
+Compassion is not a reward; it simply exists, just as I am right now.

-I was so moved by the book that I tried to create an independent Shin Buddhist Sangha when the fellowship first started.
-I realized that even though I resonated with what was taught in the book, I wasn’t a Shin Buddhist and that I felt I was trying to force a round peg into a square hole and corral those that attended into a sort of Shin Buddhist context.
+I was so moved by the book that when the fellowship first started, I tried to create an independent Shin Buddhist Sangha.
+However, I realized that even though I resonated with what was taught in the book, I wasn’t a Shin Buddhist.
+I felt I was trying to force a round peg into a square hole and corral those who attended into a sort of Shin Buddhist context.

 I am such that I do not know right and wrong